ameer513/delta-demo/README.md

 # delta-demo
-This is demo repo for learning
+This is demo repo for learning.